themarchoffolly/pushme-pullyou/PITCHME.md

 #VSLIDE

-#### Use Image Blah Blah
+#### Make A Visual Statement

 <br>

-Say something meaningful about images within presentations and then some.
+Use inline and background images to lend a *visual punch* to your presentations.

 #VSLIDE